 About

-My research and writing focus on the many philosophical, ethical, cultural, and political issues that arise in the context of species extinctions and human entanglements with threatened species and places.
-This research is situated in the interdisciplinary environmental humanities and brings cultural studies, philosophy, science and technology studies, and related fields into conversation with the biological sciences and ethnographic work with relevant communities.
+My research and writing explore diverse ways of understanding and caring for the dead and dying—humans and nonhumans; individuals, collectives, and kinds—and the significance of these practices, historical and contemporary, for shaping ecological possibilities.
+This research is situated in the interdisciplinary environmental humanities and brings science and technology studies, philosophy, history, anthropology, and cultural studies into conversation with the natural sciences and ethnographic work with relevant communities.

 I was the founding co-editor of the international, open-access journal Environmental Humanities (Duke University Press).
 I founded this journal with the late Deborah Bird Rose in 2012 as the first space dedicated explicitly to this emerging field.
 In 2016, Deborah retired and I co-edited the journal with Elizabeth DeLoughrey.
 In 2020 we handed it over to new editors and it continues to thrive